-On December 16, 2021, our board of directors received a preliminary non-binding proposal letter from a consortium led by Mr. Yinan Hu, our founder, chairman and CEO, proposing to acquire all of the outstanding ordinary shares of the Company not already owned by the consortium for \$9.8 per ADS, or \$0.49 per ordinary share in a going private transaction, (the "Proposed Transaction").
-As of the date of this Annual Report, Mr. Hu is still in the process of forming a Consortium.
-For more details, see "Item 4.
-Information on the Company-A. History and Development of the Company-Proposed Going Private Transaction."
+On December 16, 2021, our board of directors received a preliminary non-binding proposal letter from a consortium led by Mr. Yinan Hu, our founder, chairman and CEO, proposing to acquire all of the outstanding ordinary shares of the Company not already owned by the consortium for \$9.8 per ADS, or \$0.49 per ordinary share in a going private transaction.
+On December 19, 2022, Mr. Hu withdrew the preliminary non-binding going private proposal, effective immediately.